 The following photos show the basics of the transmission removal and a few of the notable internal upgrades that Valley Transmission & Brake completed on our trans.
 Hopefully, this will give you an idea of what can be done to this popular tranny to ensure that you'll enjoy years of trouble-free performance both on- and off-highway.

-We're thrilled with the performance of our rebuilt E40D.
+We're thrilled with the performance of our rebuilt E40D transmission.
 After several hundred miles of driving, we're compelled to say that the performance of the unit is very pleasing.
 And, as a bonus, we're enjoying cooler overall operating temperatures and the peace of mind that comes with knowing that many of the weak factory parts have been replaced with beefier components.

-Great debate has raged over the E4OD and its potential for providing an adequate service life in a four-wheel-drive vehicle.
+Great debate has raged over the E4OD transmission and its potential for providing an adequate service life in a four-wheel-drive vehicle.
 To get the lowdown, we asked the pros.
 They told us that the unit is in fact quite reliable when rebuilt and beefed.
-The E4OD was introduced in 1989, and at that time it was Ford's first fully electronic transmission.
+The E4OD transmission was introduced in 1989, and at that time it was Ford's first fully electronic transmission.
 Most transmission pros will agree that the early units were weak and unreliable, but the E4OD has seen many updates and changes since then, and these have increased its reliability.
-The E4OD is a very large and heavy transmission, and these factors keep it relegated to mostly light truck applications.
+The E4OD transmission is a very large and heavy transmission, and these factors keep it relegated to mostly light truck applications.
 Don't confuse the E4OD with the AOD transmission that was phased out of production in 1993 after a 13-year run.